semgrep/bento/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report a bug
-about: Create a report to help us improve
+about: File a bug report to help us improve Bento
 title: ''
 labels: bug
 assignees: ''

 ---

-Make sure you are running the latest version of Bento.

-**Describe the bug**
-Describe the issue briefly here.

-**Expected result**
-Describe what you expected to see.

-**Actual result**
-When possible, provide verbose output (--verbose)

-**Additional context**
-Let us know additional context like the version of Bento you're using (--version), your OS, relevant information about the project you're checking with Bento, if you have existing linters set up, and other information that might help us reproduce the issue.
-Screenshots are usually helpful, too.
+## Overview
+> Briefly describe the issue and your expected behavior

+## Current Behavior
+> Describe the actual behavior, and provide the content of `~/bento/last.log` if possible.
+Screenshots and text dumps are particularly helpful.

+## Steps to Reproduce

+1.
+2.
+3.

+## Possible Solution
+> Do you have an idea for how to address the issue or feedback?

+## Additional Context
+Bento version (run `bento --version`):
+Operation system (e.g. Ubuntu 18.04):
+Any other context that would help us reproduce or understand the issue: